d12frosted/elpa-mirror/stable-melpa/consult-readme.txt

 system, Icomplete, Selectrum and Embark.

 Consult has been inspired by Counsel.
-Some of the Consult commands originated in the Selectrum wiki.
+Some of the Consult commands originated in the Counsel package or the Selectrum wiki.
 See the README for a full list of contributors.